ldbc/ldbc_spb_bm_2.0/readme.txt

   * The Semantic Publishing Benchmark can be configured to run through these phases ordered by the sequence they should be run:

-    - loadOntologies        		          		: load ontologies (from the 'data/ontologies' folder) into database.
+    - loadOntologies        		          		: load ontologies (from the 'data/ontologies' folder) into the database.
 It can be done manually by uploading all .ttl files located at: /data/ontologies into the database
-    - loadDatasets          		          		: load the reference datasets (from the 'data/datasets' folder) into database.
+    - loadDatasets          		          		: load the reference datasets (from the 'data/datasets' folder) into the database.
 It can be done manually by uploading all .ttl files located at: /data/ontologies into the database
     - generateCreativeWorks 		          		: using uploaded data from previous two phases, generates Creative Works and saves them to files.
-Generated files need to be loaded into database manually (or automatically if file format is n-quads)
+Generated files need to be loaded into the database manually (or automatically if file format is n-quads)
                                               			Note: Requires phases: loadOntologies, loadDatasets.
-    - loadCreativeWorks	  		            		: load generated creative works into database (It is advisable to use serialization format: N-Quads).
+    - loadCreativeWorks	  		            		: load generated creative works into the database (It is advisable to use serialization format: N-Quads).
 The benchmark driver will attempt to start all executable script files (files with extension .sh or .bat) saved in folder '/data/scripts/postLoad'.
 It is not necessary to provide such scripts.
     - generateQuerySubstitutionParameters 		: Controls generation of query substitution parameters which later can be used during the warmup and benchmark phases.
 For each query a substitution parameters file is created and saved into 'creativeWorksPath' location.
                                               			Note: If no files are found at that location, queries executed during warmup and benchmark phases will use randomly generated parameters.
                                               			Note2: Requires phases: loadOntologies, loadDatasets, generateCreativeWorks, loadCreativeWorks.